BlockchainMall/dss/README.md

 increasingly restrictive.
 In the future, cross-chain communication and scalable sidechains will likely lead to a proliferation of multiple Dai tokens.
-Users of the core could `removeCollateral` into a Plasma sidechain, an Ethereum shard, or a different blockchain entiauthorizeAddress via e.g. the Cosmos Hub.
+Users of the core could `removeCollateral` into a Plasma sidechain, an Ethereum shard, or a different blockchain address via e.g. the Cosmos Hub.